Sheldon-Lloyd/Cyber.Suniverse/Time-line.md

 - Makkusu discovers that the virus that gave Cybervator their powers is the Flu/HPV/HSV from Helios

+- Makkusu blaming his self for creating the virus takes it upon his self to save Tomasina.
+Makkusu begins experimentation first on plants.
+Makkusu kidnaps bringing her to his lab in the quantum.suniverse turning her into a cybervator.
+She is warned of the risk of death if it fails.
+She sees it as a dream come true as she always imagined what life would be loke as a cybervator never having to deal with her illness.
+He promises come to her universe to visit her.
+        - Nurse: what do want to be when you grow up

+          Tomasina: I want to be a cybervators that I wont be sick anymore.
+Then I'll be able to help save people the same way you're helping me.
+          *The nurse has a look of pitty*

+- Cytek sees it as an opportunity to create Cybervators of their own ones they can control

+- The cybervators threaten to remove the protection from citizens of one of the earths networks.
+Cytek again begins to see the cybervators as both a threat an opportunity.

-- Tensions rise as Cytek wants to use the cybervators as weapons again.
+- As Tensions rise Cytek wants to use the cybervators as weapons again.
 CyTek insists that this is the best way to prevent a war.
 The blue clan agrees the Traik is less trusting

-- The cybervators threaten to remove the protection from citizens of one of the earths networks.
-A Cytek again to see the cybervators as both a threat an opportunity.
-They send Tomasina to win the Cybervators over.
-If she fails they will go to war
+- They send Tomasina to win the Kings Tournament.
+If she fails they will go to war allowing Cytek company to aquire the ReNet Clan

-- CyTek tells Makkusu that they need his help to create Cybervators of their own ReNet has threaten to stop protecting the earth from Cyber.Beast

-- Makkusu begins experimentation first on plants.
-Makkusu tells them the only way that the modification would have a chance of succeed if it is implant during adolescent.
-Tomasina volunteers her self to be the first human experiment is brought to his lab.
-Makkusu is adverse to using a teen no younger than his self to undergo such a dangerous procedure.
-He asks if there is anything that cou suggests to instead have her marry the son of the King

 - Back on earth CyTek Genetically modified adolescent into Blue.Type Cybervators to compete with ReNet as they feel humans should have the power

-- Tomasina a teen spy is assigned a mission to marry Kyshumu allowing the merger of the ReNet clan and the CyTek company

-- Tomasina is reluctant and Kyshumu does not respect her.
-This leads Makkusu to create a solution giving Tomasina the option to genetically modify herself, allowing her to compete in the upcoming King championships as a cybervator.
-She is warned of the risk of death if it fails.
-This was the original plan but he lobbied against it because of the risk.
-She is reluctant of the planed marriage as she has begun to develop feelings for Makkusu

 - Tomasina is genetically engineered as the first blue.type cybervator.
 So that Humans will no longer need to be reliant on cybervators for protection.
 She starts in Cyberspace and eventually qualifies to become a cybervator just in time for the tournament